 Designing the Experience

-Communication can be difficult given the variety of “customers” and their variety of needs.
+Communication can be difficult given the variety of customers and their variety of needs.
 There could be thousands of students and faculty calling, emailing, or showing up at a technician’s office with a question or an issue.
 The experiences of the users and the technicians should be designed to simplify the process.
+That’s why it’s important to find a single solution that works for everyone.

 The service desk solution should be available on campus and off and should provide access to all parties 24/7 (since problems or questions can arise outside of regular hours), and it should organize data for easy access from all of the lines of communication.
 The idea is to provide efficient support and delivery despite all of the real-life variables in the education system.